 Location of originals

-Originals of many of the records held by the Crown Land Records Centre, N.S.
-Dept. of Natural Resources.
+Originals of many of the records are held by the Crown Land Records Centre, Nova Scotia Department of Natural Resources.

 Availability of other formats

 Terms governing use, reproduction, and publication

 Related records of Crown Lands after 1926 may be found in 163 Nova Scotia Department of Lands and Forests fonds.